sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 Protect your WordPress website by hiding the authentication paths like wp-admin, wp-login.php, and wp-login, and change the common WordPress paths like wp-content, wp-includes, uploads, and more.

-Hide My WP Ghost is packed with awesome security features:
+Hide My WP Ghost is packed with over 45 security features:

-> <strong>Hide My WP Ghost (over 40 FREE Security Features):</strong>
+> <strong>Change and Hide Paths:</strong>
 >
 > *   Hide WordPress wp-admin, and show 404 error or a custom page
 > *   Hide WordPress wp-login.php, and show 404 error or a custom page